 The introduction of the Wild Card in 1995 gave one non-division winner from each league the hope of keeping its World Series dream alive.

-Here are the 13 Wild Card teams to reach the World Series, including the three to do so since 2012:
+Here are the 14 Wild Card teams to reach the World Series, including the four to do so since 2012 and seven to win the World Series, marked with an asterisk.

 After winning World Series titles in 2010 and '12 -- and missing the postseason altogether in '11 and '13 -- the Giants kept the pattern alive by sneaking into the '14 postseason as the second NL Wild Card team.
 Though the Giants had to travel to Pittsburgh for the winner-take-all showdown, Madison Bumgarner silenced the Pirates' bats -- and, in the process, the home crowd -- with a 10-strikeout shutout in an 8-0 victory.